Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-09-setting-up-VS-Code.md

 ## Step 2: Install uv
-[`uv`](https://github.com/astral-sh/uv) is a modern, fast package manager for Python.
+[`uv`](https://github.com/astral-sh/uv) is a modern, fast library manager for Python.
-The reason we use `uv` is because it calculates which versions of packages work together, then essentially freezes the package versions so that the code will always run.
+The reason we use `uv` is because it calculates which versions of libraries work together, then essentially freezes the library versions so that the code will always run.
-If the package versions are updated, their interdependencies may be broken and the code may not run properly.
+If the library versions are updated, their interdependencies may be broken and the code may not run properly.
 1. Open a new terminal in VS Code (`Terminal > New Terminal` or ``` Ctrl + Shift + ` ```)
 2. Run the following command:
    ```powershell